History of Pete Buttigieg in Timeline

 June 2022: Launch of Reconnecting Communities pilot program

-July 2022: Established permanent residence in Michigan
+July 2022: Established residency in Traverse City, Michigan

 In July 2022, Buttigieg established his permanent residence in Traverse City, Michigan, which is Chasten's hometown, and registered to vote in Michigan.